chexovm/openbank-dataparser/README.md

-# Raccoons from Elbrus are creating Otkritie Bank Dataparcer
+# Raccoons from Elbrus are creating Otkritie Bank Dataparser
 This web service will be saving time for both bank clients and employees by parcing data given to it.